karenjli/webapi-ii-challenge/README.md

   - return HTTP status code `404` (Not Found).
   - return the following JSON object: `{ message: "The post with the specified ID does not exist." }`.

-- If the request body is missing the `text` property:
+x- If the request body is missing the `text` property:

   - cancel the request.
   - respond with HTTP status code `400` (Bad Request).